Aizaz-Ahmad/Drive-Files-Creator/README.md

         > npm install
     ```
 ### Usage
-- To Serve the Application use the following command:
+- To Serve the Application locally use the following command:

     ```bash
         > npm run serve